setiyoc18/pqc-benchmark-raspi/README.md

 This repository contains the supplementary materials for the paper:

-**"Energy-Aware Benchmarking of Post-Quantum Cryptographic Algorithms on Raspberry Pi"**

 **"Energy-Aware Benchmarking of Post-Quantum Cryptographic Algorithms on Resource-Constrained IoT-Class Hardware"**

 ---